dockstore/dockstore/README.md

 1. Have the dockstore webservice running
 2. Pull the code from their repo and cd to the directory.
 We are using v2.1.4.
 Build using `mvn clean install`
 3. Run `java -jar modules/swagger-codegen-cli/target/swagger-codegen-cli.jar generate -i http://localhost:8080/swagger.json -l java -o <output directory> --library jersey2`.
 The output directory is where you have dockstore/swagger-java-client/.
-4. NOTE: Rengenerating the swagger client will probably generate an incorrect pom file.
+4. NOTE: Re-generating the swagger client will probably generate an incorrect pom file.
 Use git checkout on the pom file to undo the changes to it.

- * v2.1.5 is a major update for swagger, and should be explored in the future

-## Swagger Java Client for quay.io
+### Swagger Java Client for quay.io

 This will no longer be necessary to do manually and is now done as part of the Maven build process.
 Content is left here for reference purposes.